 Modalities are treatment tools we use to enhance what we do with our hands to affect healing and pain relief.
 Dual-wavelength Class IV Laser therapy, Therapeutic Ultrasound and Phonophoresis, PEMF (Pulsed Electro-Magnetic Field therapy), and TENS (Transcutaneous Electrical Nerve Stimulation) units are often combined with therapeutic manual techniques for treatment of joints, soft tissues, and the spine.
 Myofascial Trigger Points may be addressed utilizing dry needling techniques with acupuncture-type needles.

-These modalities should not be confused for the art of rehabilitation, but seen as an aspect of rehab treatments.
+These modalities should not be confused for the art of rehabilitation, but seen as an aspect of rehabilitation treatments.
 Laser therapy has become widely available in many practices to improve the quality of life for our companions.
-It may be possible and beneficial to prescribe additional laser therapy sessions with your primary care vet in addition to being in an active comprehensive rehabilitation program with Skylos.
+It may be possible and beneficial to prescribe additional laser therapy sessions with your primary care veterinarian in addition to being in an active comprehensive rehabilitation program with Skylos.

 Types of Rehabilitation Therapy: